-What Is Pool Deck Resurfacing?
+What Is Deck Resurfacing?

 - Changes in texture

-- Rotting (commonly seen on wooden decks)
+- Rotting (may be seen on wood decks)

 - Structural damage (in severe cases)